 For about two days last summer, Diana (not her real name) was convinced she had a dead rodent in her home.
 The musky, acrid smell hit her every time she walked past her 13-year-old son’s doorway.
 She was gathering laundry, debating whether to call an exterminator, when she opened her son’s gym bag—and then promptly shut it.
-Turns out the Pepé Le Pew scent was not emanating from any animal, but rather from a pair of sweaty soccer socks that her son felt no need to wash.
+Turns out the Pepé Le Pew scent was not emanating from any animal.
+Rather it was from a pair of sweaty soccer socks that her son felt no need to wash.

 Ah, the sweet signs and smells of teenagedom.
 Not only does puberty trigger pimples and moodiness, it also activates the apocrine glands, the source of sweaty feet and armpits.
 Combined with the overgrowth of bacteria on your skin, the glands produce an odor that makes your once sweet, milky-smelling child reek like yogurt past its expiration date.